steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 So that I know the current amount of money I have in the account
 ```

 There currently is an `Account` class that allows client code to add, and sum transactions.
 Each `Transaction` has an amount, description, and pending flag.
-The pending transaction feature requires changes to the private `:sum` method, where all the account balance is calculated.
+The pending transaction feature requires changes to the private `sum` method, where all the account balance is calculated.

 ```ruby
 class Account